 2 nights in Dusseldorf

-Badly destroyed during the war, Düsseldorf was carefully reconstructed and became the richest economic center in Germany.
-A relaxing walk along the Rhine or a panoramic view from the Rhine Tower will allow you to admire a "compact" city, where the modern downtown is nearby the Altstadt (Old Town) and the skyscrapers, banks and offices contrasts with the old castles and churches.
-The open-air pedestrian mall in the Old Town is remarkable by "the longest bar in the world" (over 250 pubs and taverns).
+Badly destroyed during the war, Düsseldorf was carefully reconstructed, and became the richest economic center in Germany.
+A relaxing walk along the Rhine River or a panoramic view from the Rhine Tower will allow you to admire this 'compact' city, where the modern downtown is nearby the Altstadt (Old Town) and the skyscrapers, banks and offices contrast with the old castles and churches.
+The open-air pedestrian mall in the Old Town is notable for 'the longest bar in the world' with over 250 pubs and taverns.

-Explore the Rhine River, The `Altbier` (Beer), Köningsallee Shopping Street, Museum Kunstpalast, Rheinturm (Rhine Tower), Kaiserswerth District, Tour the Altstadt (Old Town), Explore Media Harbor, The many museums, and so much more!
+Explore the Rhine River, the 'Altbier' (Beer), Köningsallee Shopping Street, Museum Kunstpalast, Rheinturm (Rhine Tower), Kaiserswerth District, tour the Altstadt (Old Town), explore Media Harbor, visit the many museums, and so much more!

 <b>Germany</b>'s landscape is straight from the Fairy tales: castles, deep dark forests and mythical rivers.
 The German landscapes are extraordinarily diverse, with graceful big-city appeal, small picture-postcard towns, pagan-inspired harvest festivals, a wealth of art and culture, and the perennial pleasures of huge tracts of forest, delightful castles and fine wine and beer.
 From Charlemagne and the Holy Roman Empire to the rise and fall of the Berlin Wall, no other nation has molded Europe the way Germany has - for better or worse.